fastsitephp/starter-site/README.md

 php -S localhost:3000
 ~~~

-The starter site can also be installed using Composer (PHP Dependency/Package Manager).
+### Create a new project using Composer (PHP Dependency/Package Manager)

+In addition to downloading this repository you can also start a new project using Composer.

 ~~~
 composer create-project fastsitephp/starter-site my-app